 - Collaboration with suppliers and innovation: We know that animal husbandry causes considerable CO2 emissions, but according to HSBC Global research, innovations in the field mean that in the future, different animal nutrition, including seaweed, can reduce the polluting emissions.
 Instead of considering meat alternatives, it might be worthwhile ensuring your suppliers are keeping abreast of these innovations and taking steps to invest in smart solutions.
 Alternatives to meat and dairy are of course a trend to follow closely.
 Some companies have already decided to invest in this field, such as Maple Leaf in the US, which recently announced that its to build a £310 million protein-based food plan.
 As we’ve seen, poultry seems to be the safe meat to bet on for the future – could this present an opportunity for diversification?
 Innovation and investment from suppliers doesn’t happen without a strong strategic partnership – you need to involve yourself in the game.

 - Strategic approach to procurement: The initiatives explained above cannot be executed without a strategic procurement plan in place.
-Strategic procurement is not about a one-off discussion with suppliers when prices are starting to creep up or when the contract needs renewing, it’s about putting together a comprehensive program of procurement practices within your organization.
+Strategic procurement is not about a one-off discussion with suppliers when prices are starting to creep up or when the contract needs renewing, it’s about putting together a comprehensive programme of procurement practices within your organisation.
 This involves training your teams and introducing a culture of change, which could take years but it’s worth the investment.

-- Cross-functional co-operation: Similarly, a strategic procurement organization cannot operate in an optimal way without collaborating with different functions within the company.
-The most successful organizations enjoy a strong collaboration between the various functions across the supply chain.
+- Cross-functional co-operation: Similarly, a strategic procurement organisation cannot operate in an optimal way without collaborating with different functions within the company.
+The most successful organisations enjoy a strong collaboration between the various functions across the supply chain.
 In other words, for example, procurement talks to sales and they work together to understand the challenges faced by both parties, agreeing solutions that offer the best quality at the lowest cost possible.

-- Education: Finally, education is the key driver for change within an organization.
+- Education: Finally, education is the key driver for change within an organisation.
 Even if the results are less tangible, investing in educating your teams will reap benefits in the long term.
 A culture of change and learning is paramount to delivering quality procurement.
 The best way to do this is to stay on top of the latest industry news by signing up to newsletters, attending conferences and taking part in discussions.
 Train your teams on the latest innovations in the market, on tools and techniques, and about key challenges.
 Suppliers are also a great source of specific knowledge, especially when what you buy from them is their core business.
 You could simply get a meeting with a potential new supplier who will be happy to give you a lot of first-hand information about the current trends on the market, the challenges they face and their strengths.

 Today’s economy means the world is changing fast.
 Trends do not last decades – rather weeks and, in some industries, just days.
 Not only does this impact the strategy, sales and marketing teams, but also procurement.
 The meat and dairy industry is likely to see a global increase in its production and consumption, especially in developing economies.
 Yet consumer requirements and legislation are still encouraging a push towards alternatives to milk and dairy, as well as innovation.

-As a procurement professional, it is crucial to keep abreast of a fast-changing environment, while striving to maintain a long-term vision for the organization.
+As a procurement professional, it is crucial to keep abreast of a fast-changing environment, while striving to maintain a long-term vision for the organisation.
 A strong collaborative relationship with your strategic suppliers is all-the-more important in this context.
 Thinking outside the box to see where other options for a more performant procurement plan lies – internally as well as on the market, is also key.